gaetanserre/LiSA/README.md

 # LiSA

-LiSA is a path tracing rendering engine developped in C++ using CUDA 11 and GLM.
+LiSA is a path tracing render engine developped in C++ using CUDA 11 and GLM.

 LiSA runs in multiple CUDA threads and uses the Monte-Carlo rendering technique.